Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Strengthening previous characterization results

-In their supplementary material, \citet[][Theorem~8]{pycia2017incentive} show that their result still holds when the number of objects can be smaller than the number of agents, thus allowing for a null-object.\footnote{Recall that our general model allows for a null-object to be included in set $O$.} In particular, they show that their result holds on the restricted domain $\underline{\R}^N$.
-Proposition~\ref{prop:equivalences} and Theorem~\ref{th:restricted} then allow us to weaken \textsl{group strategy-proofness} to \textsl{pairwise strategy-proofness} and to weaken \textsl{Pareto efficiency} to [\textsl{pairwise efficiency} and \textsl{non-wastefulness}] in \citet[][Theorem~8]{pycia2017incentive}; thus obtaining the following strengthened characterization of Trading Cycles rules on $\underline{\R}^N$.
+In their supplementary material, \citet[][Theorem~8]{pycia2017incentive} show that their result still holds when the number of objects can be smaller than the number of agents, thus allowing for a null object.\footnote{Recall that our general model allows for a null object to be included in set $O$.} In particular, they show that their result holds on the restricted domain~$\underline{\R}^N$.
+Proposition~\ref{prop:equivalences} and Theorem~\ref{th:restricted} then allow us to weaken \textsl{group strategy-proofness} to \textsl{pairwise strategy-proofness} and to weaken \textsl{Pareto efficiency} to \textsl{pairwise efficiency} and \textsl{non-wastefulness} in \citet[][Theorem~8]{pycia2017incentive}, thus obtaining the following strengthened characterization of Trading Cycles rules on $\underline{\R}^N$.